knative/docs/docs/help/contributor/creating-new-docs.md

 #### New files

-The filename of your new content should reflect that the title.
+The filename of your new content should reflect the title.

 #### New files and folders